Climate Action

 We’re not in a Hollywood studio, helplessly in the hands of sadistic screenwriters.
 We can actively choose to change the ending of our story — and for that we should feel hopeful.

 Younger generations are taking matters into their own hands and striking for the climate.
 They’re skipping school completely to plead for an end to inaction toward climate change and demanding world leaders to undertake environmental reforms.
+A 2021 study revealed that 83% of people aged 16-25 feel that we have failed to take care of our planet and concluded that it is vital for governments to take “urgent” action against climate change.

-The next UN Conference of Parties (COP26) will be held this November.
+The next UN Conference of Parties (COP28) will be held this November.
 In this international meeting of heads of state and governments and stakeholders, countries will have an opportunity to heighten their ambition on climate change.

 After decades of inaction on climate change, we don’t have any more time to spare before it’s too late.
 Join the movement and add your voice to this urgent call for change.
+You can become a Social Squad activist, sign the Global Plastics Treaty petition, and spread the word to your friends!
+Or, you can donate to our Canopy Project, which organizes tree plantings all over the world, and take the effort not to buy clothes that promote Fast Fashion.

 This Halloween we must face our fears.
 The human-made monster that is climate change won’t go anywhere if you just close your eyes or turn off the TV.
 Action and advocacy are the only way to flip the script — and not wind up like your favorite victim at the end of the horror film.